JasonBock/Rocks/docs/notes/Esoteric Type Support - TODO.md

 * DONE - PropertyExpectationsExtensionsBuilder.Build
 	* DONE - Properties
 	* DONE - Explicit Properties
-* PropertyExpectationsExtensionsBuilder.Build
+* DONE - PropertyExpectationsExtensionsBuilder.Build
 	* DONE - Properties
-	* Explicit Properties
+	* DONE - Explicit Properties

+DONE - Projecting the Arg type needs to include open generics for Span<T> if it exists.
+Then need to "fill" that hole when necessary.

+DONE - The AddFor{type} needs to be in a class.
+I could do this:

+internal partial static class MethodExpectationsOfIHavePointersExtensions

+Both for the AddFor{type} method AND where this extension type is being made.

+DONE - "ValidationState.Value => a == this.value," - it's not "a", the name of the parameter is "value"

+"throw new InvalidEnumArgumentException" - the namespace isn't there

+DONE - In ExpectationsWrapperExtensions, "this.Expectations.Handlers.AddOrUpdate", believe it should be "self.Handlers.AddOrUpdate"

+DONE - Anything that puts the value into the string for an exception...can't use the value.
+So, instead of $"..., {a}, ...", it would be $"..., a, ...".
+Side note, the generated exception string doesn't seem to be completely correct all the time right now, need to review that.

+DONE - The HandlerInformationFor{type} class should be unsafe.

+DONE - All of the generated and projected types should be "internal"

-MockCreateBuilder.Build
+DONE - MockCreateBuilder.Build
 * DONE - The cast to call IsValid() on the parameter needs to be on the projected Arg type.
 * DONE - The cast to call the callback needs to be the generated callback delegate

-* Anything that puts the value into the string for an exception...can't use the value.
-So, instead of $"..., {a}, ...", it would be $"..., a, ...".
-Side note, the generated exception string doesn't seem to be completely correct all the time right now, need to review that.
+"Rock.Make<IHavePointers>()" - needs to work as well.

+Look at putting the static methods on Arg either on Arg<T>, or another type (Param?, Argument?).
+Then projected types could make their own static factory methods and be more consistent.

+Or....just get rid of the static methods altogether?
+Remember, "new(_ => _ == 3)" is a thing.

+Should generate the implicit conversion method in the projected Argument types.

+Add tests for INamespaceSymbolExtensions and NamespaceGatherer

+Future Issues:
+Use nameof() in code generation as much as possible for type name Create "advanced" architecture/design doc